Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 Obviously, this will not be the case for those looking to begin to implement mastery principles in their current class.

-Where there is a large range of abilities in a class, it is very unlikely that providing challenging and demanding work to those at the top of the range and easier, less demanding work to those at the bottom of the range will decrease the attainment gap in any way.
+Where there is a large range of different abilities in a class, it is very unlikely that providing challenging and demanding work to the more able students at the top of the range and easier, less demanding work to those at the bottom of the range will decrease the attainment gap in any way.

 When differentiation is planned through giving pupils different tasks based on prior attainment, primary teachers are increasing that gap, not decreasing it as the OfSTED framework research overview says.